jkowalski/WICED_for_EMW3162/README.md

 Just make sure that the JTAG pins are not initialized to alternative functions in the platform config, but in the application instead.

-Join the chat at https://gitter.im/willemwouters/EMW3162_WICED
+There is also a gitter channel for EMW3162 at https://gitter.im/willemwouters/EMW3162_WICED